Traditional asthma treatments center around inhaled steroids to soothe bouts of wheezing and coughing, with the dosage going up as symptoms worsen.

 But a new study found that high doses of inhaled steroids may not be effective at reducing asthmatic exacerbations in some children and could even stunt their growth.

 Published this week in The New England Journal of Medicine, the study examined the impact of high doses of inhaled steroids on children with mild-to-moderate asthma.

 These exacerbations can be bad enough that children need to be hospitalized.
-In 2016, with asthma ended up in the emergency department due to the condition.
+In 2016,

 To prevent children from ending up in the ER, doctors look for signs that a child’s asthma symptoms have changed.